CloudGlance - Document Intelligence Platform

 Reflection - Why This Project

-Working on it allowed me to step beyond individual screens and focus on how a system holds together over time - how pages relate to each other, how actions remain predictable, and how design intent survives implementation.
-It became a space to bring together my thinking across product design, interaction design, and frontend execution, and to take responsibility for how those layers connect.
+The work allowed me to step beyond individual screens and focus on how a system holds together over time, how pages relate to each other, how actions remain predictable, and how design intent survives implementation.
+It became a space to bring together my thinking across product design, interaction design and frontend execution, and to take responsibility for how those layers connect.